 Craig Elliott is an artist who celebrates his love for nature and the human form through his artistic expression.
-His creative genius can be experienced on screen in his work for Disney, Dreamworks, Paramount studios.
+His creative genius can be experienced on screen in his work for Disney, Dreamworks, and Paramount studios.

 Craig Elliott is an artist based in Los Angeles, California.
 He received his education at the famed Art Center College of Design in Pasadena, California, and studied under artists such as Harry Carmean and Burne Hogarth.
 Craig’s carefully crafted and arresting images of nature and the human form have captivated audiences with their visual and intellectual celebration of the beauty in this world and beyond.
 In addition to his fine artwork, Craig has had a hand in designing many of today’s most popular animated films from studios such as Disney and Dreamworks.
 A multi-faceted artist, he is also an accomplished landscape architect, sculptor, and most recently, jewelry designer.
 Especially known for his exceptional ability with the human figure and creative composition, Craig’s work has evolved into a unique vision informing and influencing fine art, print, animation, and commercial worlds.